ebouchut/ebouchut.github.io/content/post/2021-07-22-git-stash-internals.md

 ## What is in a stash?

 Let's figure out what is in our most recent stash.
-This section assumes we ran `git stash -u` in the example's repository so we end up with this log.
+Let's assume that we ran `git stash -u` in the example's repository so we end up with this log.

 ![git stash - log](/images/git_stash/git-stash-internals-graph_log.png)